Don’t know where to find the answer to the question “how much to fix an oil leak”, have a look at our details to get information.

 4. Rocker Cover Gasket: To repair a leaking rocker cover gasket, the bolts must be tightened to ensure a proper seal.
 If they are not tight enough, it is possible that the gasket may need to be replaced with one of the different types available.
 Alternatively, liquid sealants can also be used as an OEM or replacement solution.

-How Much to Fix an Oil Leak
+How Much to Fix an Oil Leak?

 Factors affecting engine oil leak repair cost?